yannansoda/sodabubble-old/_notes/ML/K-Means Clustering.md

 3. Assign each data point to the closest centroid => that forms K clusters
 4. Compute and place the new centroid of each cluster
 5. Reassign each data point to the new closest centroid
-8. Repeat until your model is ready (i.e. cost function reaches minimum)
+8. Repeat until your model is ready (i.e. cost function reaches minimum
+> Actually, in K-means, the cost never increases.

 # Traps during use!!!
 ### Random Initialisation trap